voxpupuli/puppetboard/README.md

     values being unique per node, like ipaddress, uuid, and serial number, as well as structured facts it was no longer feasible to generate a graph for everything.
-- `INVENTORY_FACTS`: A list of tuples that serve as the column header and the fact name to search for to create the inventory page.
+- `INVENTORY_FACTS`: A list of tuples that serve as the column header and the fact name to search for to create
+- `INVENTORY_FACT_TEMPLATES`: A mapping between fact name and jinja template to customize display the inventory page.
 If a fact is not found for a node then `undef` is printed.
 - `ENABLE_CATALOG`: If set to `True` allows the user to view a node's latest catalog.
 This includes all managed resources, their file-system locations and their relationships, if available.
 Defaults to `False`.